 I became fixated on the long term.
 At some point within around five billion years it’s predicted that the sun will expand and swallow the earth, provided it isn’t first destroyed by the collision of the Milky Way with the Andromeda Galaxy.
 Either way, the entire record of life on this planet will be annihilated.
 Even if our species escapes this rock it’s unlikely that we’ll escape the eventual heat death of the universe (or whatever the final destination is).
 This bleak outlook makes me wonder what the meaning any of this pain or pleasure will hold in the end.
 Is there any value in being nice or having fulfilling relationships or saving the environment or caring about the truth or enjoying life when ultimately none of it’s going to make a scrap of difference?
 No matter how you live the result will ultimately be the same.
 If everything’s heading towards unmitigated annihilation, all of the events between now and then appear to be nothing more than busy work.

 From this grim position it was recommended that I should acquaint myself with several authors to get a better grasp on existentialism and nihilism.
-After a few false starts things started making sense one night when I devoured Man’s Search for Meaning by Victor Frankl.
+After a few false starts things started making sense one night as I read Man’s Search for Meaning by Victor Frankl.
 Unlike Nietzsche or Sartre, Frankl’s book is more down to earth, more easily accessible.
-Frankl’s ideas were refined while he was held as a prisoner in nazi concentration camps.
+Frankl’s ideas were refined while he was held as a prisoner in Nazi concentration camps.
 He was a psychiatrist and for some of the duration he was able to take on the task of caring for the large number of depressed and suicidal internees.

 While helping these people he came to the opinion,